zhouwg/kantv/docs/how-to-build.md

 the steps here has verified on Ubutun 20.04, Ubutun 24.04:

-follow the steps below to generate the specified Android APK

-in a fresh and clean Ubuntu 24.04. the generated Android APK

-can be installed and run properly on Android phones equipped
+follow the steps below to generate the specified Android APK in a <b>fresh and clean</b> Ubuntu 24.04. the generated Android APK can be installed and run properly on Android phones equipped with Qualcomm Snapdragon 8Gen3 and 8Elite.

-with Qualcomm high-end mobile SoCs.

 ### Fetch source codes
 ```